use checkboxes to select items you wish to download

 and was wholly geometric since there was at that time no knowledge of an

-arithmatical continuum, at least among the Greeks.
+arithmatical continuum, at least among the Greeks. |

-had said that universals are abstractions
+By about 335 bce, Aristotle had said that universals are abstractions

 from particulars and that we "have knowledge of a scientific fact when